Best cenotes near Tulum

 Things to know about Gran Cenote, Tulum:

 • Arrive early – Gran Cenote is one of the most popular cenotes near Tulum.
-The best time to visit this cenote is between 8 and 9 a.m. before it gets crowded.
+The best time to visit is between 8 and 9 a.m. before it gets crowded.

 • Cash only – All cenotes near Tulum and the majority of cenotes in Yucatan accept ONLY cash.
 If you want to rent snorkeling gear, a life vest, or get a snack, you also have to pay in cash.